 How it works

 We can compare the mind to the sea.
 Sometimes it is still and calm and sometimes it is rough and turbulent.
 However, as we sink deeper beneath the waves the sea becomes still and calm.
-Vedic meditation is a natural technique that effortlessly leads the awareness to those deeper levels where the mind abides in a state of restful alertness; peaceful and calm yet ready for dynamic activity when required.
+TM Meditation or Vedic Meditation is a natural technique that effortlessly leads the awareness to those deeper levels where the mind abides in a state of restful alertness; peaceful and calm yet ready for dynamic activity when required.
 Meditation encourages the mind to transcend or 'go beyond' thought and in the process it also strengthens the neural connections that allow this to happen spontaneously whenever we choose; whether we are practising meditation or active in our daily lives.
 Once we learn to access this deeper, calmer mind we gain greater clarity and each individual thought then becomes more powerful and effective.
 We do this by using a mantra, a subtle inner sound, that gently and effortlessly guides the mind back to stillness.
 Once we become familiar with this state we are able to re-create and maintain it at will.
 We then become more present, more mindful, less stressed and more effective in our everyday lives.

 TM Meditation is an ancient technique of balancing and harmonising the mind that originated in India many thousands of years ago and stems from the Vedic Tradition.
 More recently it has gained popularity as a scientifically proven way of reducing stress in our increasingly fast-paced modern world.
 The key figure in it's timely resurgence was Maharishi Mahesh Yogi who emerged from his solitary retreat in the Himalayas in the 1950's and brought it's teaching to the west.
 He called it Transcendental Meditation but it is also commonly known as Mantra Meditation and Vedic Meditation.